Republicans Want To Leave You Voicemail -- Without Ever Ringing Your Cellphone

 Re: (Score:2)

-HLR codes on any Standard GSM network (Score:2)
+HLR codes on any Standard GSM network (Score:4, Informative)

 *#61# (call) - Shows if Voice Mail (voice forwarding) is enabled and your Voice Mail number.